 The change in electrical appliance uptake is expressed using indices for each forecast year (set to 1 for the reference year), for each region and split by base load, heating load and cooling load.
 The indices reflect growth in appliance ownership, and also changes in the sizes of appliances over time (larger refrigerators and televisions) and hours of use per year.
-Appliance growth is modified for policy-induced fuel switching from gas to electrical appliances.
+Appliance growth is modified for policy-induced fuel switching from gas to electrical appliances (and other residential fuel switching, for example to solar hot water heating).
 See Appendix A5 for more detailed discussion of appliance uptake.